locpv/htdocs/preachmusic.com/wp-content/plugins/add-link-to-facebook/readme.txt

 a link to the [support forum](http://forum.faircode.eu/) where you reported the problem before and describe the problem as accurate as possible and press the *Send* button.

+If your problem concerns a post, please include the title of the post in the message.
+Please note that the debug information only contains information about the last 10 posts.

+The debug information sometimes doesn't arrive, therefore it isn't a bad idea to let me know on the forum you did send it.

 == Screenshots ==

 1. What is a caption, message, etc?
-1. Where is Apps?
-1. Where is Create New App?
+1. Where is Create a New App?
 1. Where is the Website URL?

 == Changelog ==

 = Development version =

 * ...

 Follow these steps to install the development version: